-The Hawkeyes looked better defensively than they did two weeks ago against Maryland.
-Broken tackles and missed assignments led to a 38-31 loss.
+The Hawkeyes looked much better defensively than they did two weeks ago against Maryland when broken tackles and missed assignments led to a 38-31 loss.

 Iowa has a lot to play for in the Big Ten West.
 The Hawkeyes travel to Minnesota (6-2, 3-1) in a pivotal game next week and finish the season against the other contenders, Wisconsin and Nebraska.

-”We made some real improvement there,” Ferentz said. ”It’s going to be critical for us to continue to improve down the stretch here, too.”
+”We made some real improvement there,” Iowa coach Kirk Ferentz said. ”It’s going to be critical for us to continue to improve down the stretch here, too.”